dept2/Poppler-QML-plugin/README.md

 ---
 # Using `PDFView` QML component

 `PDFView` is pure QML component, utilizing `Poppler` native component from this plugin.
 It serves as a good start when you just need to display PDF document.

 If it doesn't suit your purposes very well, take a look at it source and implement the view more suiting your target functionality.

+This component is an extended ListView (with custom delegate and some other logic inside), so you can simply add scroll bar or customize page spacing from your application code.

 ```qml
 import org.docviewer.poppler 1.0